jin-sai/GraphMatching/README.md

 	-m -- compute a maximum cardinality matching
 	-h -- compute a matching in a given HRLQ instance
-	-c -- compute a many-to-one popular matching using CPM algorithm -l -- compute a many-to-one popular matching using CRMM algorithm
+	-c -- compute a many-to-one popular matching using CPM algorithm -l -- compute a many-to-many rank maximal matching using CRMM algorithm

 To provide an input graph, and the output matching filename: